kobrak1/ecommerce/README.md

 ## Used Technologies

-- Express.js ve MongoDB Usage
+- React
-- React and Ant Design Usage
+- Ant Design
+- Express.js
+- MongoDB

 ## To Start